About the Farm

 Farmers come from a variety of countries including Burundi, Bhutan, Burma, Ethiopia, Morocco, Nepal, Democratic Republic of Congo, Tanzania, Kenya, and Somalia.
 These new Americans will be guided through an intensive season of growing and marketing produce which will contribute to their individual careers as farmers.
 After completing the program at Global Farms, the refugees who wish to make farming their career will be eligible to apply for a loan from the International Institute Community Development Corporation to lease or buy their own land for farming.
-Each year, the program accepts 30-40 new farmers into our intensive job training program, many of which will graduate into apprenticeships on production farms or acquire their own land for farming.
+Each year, the program accepts new farmers into our intensive job training program, many of which will graduate into apprenticeships on production farms or acquire their own land for farming.

 You can get involved in our exciting initiative: